mobizt/Firebase-ESP32/README.md

 Which contains all information about being processed queue, number of remaining queues and Error Queue collection status.

-Otherwise, Error Queues can be trackacked manually with the following functions.
+Otherwise, Error Queues can be tracked manually with the following functions.

-Function `getErrorQueueID` will return the unsigned integer presents the id of queue which will keep to use later.
+Function `getErrorQueueID` will return the unsigned integer presents the id of the queue which will keep using later.

 Use `getErrorQueueID` and `isErrorQueueExisted` to check whether this queue id is still existed or not.

-If Error Queue ID is not existed in Error Queues collection, that queue is already done.
+If Error Queue ID does not exist in Error Queues collection, that queue is already done.

-The following example showed how to run Error Queues automatically and track the status with callback function.
+The following example showed how to run Error Queues automatically and track the status with the callback function.

 ```C++